astiusa/node-voisus/docs/hapi.md

 ### getVersion(callback)

-This function returns the software Version Info.
+This function gets the software Version Info.
 Get general information about when the system was built, what branch, release etc.

 __Arguments__

 * callback(err, results) - A callback which is called after the function has finished, or an error has occurred.

-__Returns__
+__Results__

 * `JSON`: